Rhyme for Reason

 Cuts by the long, unique blade, which has cut up countless, seriously tear up the skin and never heal again.
 It is one of the cursed weapons said to devour the user’s energy and steal their heat, but nevertheless those taken with this bewitched katana never end.

 This stand-in for Japan has been manipulating souls for a long time, and it isn’t alone.
-The Kris Blade, or “kris knife”, (クリス・ナイフ) is a small straight sword used as a catalyst in specifically old “conjury” (呪術) ceremonies, hence why it is engraved with runes and improves both the effectiveness and damage received from magic.
-But while jujutsu literally refers to “spell arts” like sorcery, it has more primitive and spiritual connotations compared to majutsu, indicating that this magic blade is created by a more tribal, ritualistic culture.
+The Kris Blade, or “kris knife”, (クリス・ナイフ) is a small straight sword used as a catalyst in specifically old conjury ceremonies, the same as the holy arrows.
+This is why it is engraved with runes and improves both the effectiveness and damage received from magic.
 The weapon’s description makes no reference to the country of origin, but the dagger itself originates from Indonesia, where it has had cultural import as a magic talisman, sacred heirloom, and spiritual vessel since ancient times.
-In short, a similar pagan culture must exist in the game’s setting, likely also located somewhere on the eastern continent.
+In short, a similar pagan culture with roots in antiquity must exist in the game’s setting, likely also located somewhere on the eastern continent.
 And once again, these supposedly unsophisticated pagans have been using the soul arts.

 Small straight sword used in conjury ceremonies.
 Old runes are engraved close together on its blade.